 ABOUT ME:

-My name is Iga and I'm an Integrative Counsellor based in Bexhill (East Sussex) a registered member of BACP (British Association for Counselling and Psychotherapy) and an accredited member of NCPS (The National Counselling & Psychotherapy Society).
+My name is Iga and I'm an Integrative Counsellor based in Bexhill (East Sussex) a registered member of the BACP (British Association for Counselling and Psychotherapy) and an accredited member of NCPS (The National Counselling & Psychotherapy Society).

-My Approach
+My Experience

 Iga Sielenko - photo of me in Beachy Head